 Mr. Gonul holds Master of Science and Bachelor of Science degrees in Oil and Gas Engineering from the Middle East Technical University in Ankara.

 As Director of the Administration and Management Services (AMS), Bruce Neese oversees the Financial, Budgetary, Human Resources, Information and Communications Technology, Procurement and Facilities Management operations of IRENA.

 He has more than 30 years of experience in administrative operations with both for-profit and non-profit entities in the Middle East, Europe and the United States.

-Mr. Neese has a Bachelor of science degree from the United States Military Academy at West Point and a Master of Business administration from the University of Oklahoma in addition to his financial certifications as CPA, CMA, CTP and qualified financial advisor.
+Mr. Neese has a Master of Business administration from the University of Oklahoma in addition to his financial certifications as CPA, CMA, CTP and qualified financial advisor.

 As Director of the Planning and Programme Support (PPS), Elizabeth Press oversees the internal co-ordination and the strategic integration of extra-budgetary resources in IRENA’s programmatic work.
 She leads the reporting on programmatic matters to governing bodies and individual donors, facilitates Agency-wide participation in global or thematic initiatives and contributes to strengthening IRENA’s presence in Europe, including at the EC level and with Germany as Host Country.